mvolkmann/blog/src/swift/SwiftUI.md

 the background is the accent color and the text is white.
 In both cases no actual border is drawn.
 They just add a background color inside a rounded rectangle.
+To change the background color, apply the `tint` view modifier.

 To change the border shape, apply the `buttonBorderShape` view modifier passing it `.capsule`, `.roundedRectangle`,